nickmasster/codernitydb3/docs/examples.rst

 Join like 1
 """""""""""

 It will join user with timeline entries.
-See |CodernityDB-Demos| ``minitwitt`` to see more things like this.
+See |codernitydb3-Demos| ``minitwitt`` to see more things like this.

 .. code-block:: python